 - 11.9.
-Unpredictable Opex comprises of the Opex that meets both of the following conditions: - the Opex is uncertain or was unforeseen at the time of setting (a) Allowed Revenue; and
+Unpredictable Opex comprises of the Opex that meets both of the following conditions: - (a) the Opex is uncertain or was unforeseen at the time of setting Allowed Revenue.

-- (b) the Opex relates to an event or circumstance that the Transportation Licensee does not have control over to any material extent, including a Force Majeure event. - 11.10.
-Unpredictable Opex may include, but not limited to, costs arising from: - (a) changes in a Transportation Licensee's obligations due to Government direction or instruction that is beyond the control of the Transportation Licensee; and - (b) the introduction of a tax or licence fee or similar charge that is beyond the control of the Transportation Licensee. - 11.11.
+- (b) the Opex relates to an event or circumstance that the Distribution Licensee does not have control over to any material extent, including a Force Majeure event. - 11.10.
+Unpredictable Opex may include, but is not limited to, costs arising from: - (a) changes in a Distribution Licensee's obligations due to Government direction or instruction that is beyond the control of the Distribution Licensee; - (b) the introduction of a tax or licence fee or similar charge that is beyond the control of the Distribution Licensee; and - (c) the response from the Distribution Licensee to any request from the Commission to take ownership of assets belonging to a third party, including the Government or to operate and maintain assets belonging to a third party for the foreseeable future. - 11.11.
 The Commission may include an estimate of foreseen but uncertain Unpredictable Opex in its determination of Allowed Opex. - 11.12.
-Any differences arising between this estimated Unpredictable Opex and actual Unpredictable Opex may be recovered by the Transportation Licensee as part of Unpredictable Opex Adjustments in accordance with these Guidelines. - 11.13.
-The inclusion of estimated Unpredictable Opex in the determination of Allowed Opex would generally apply by exception and does not supplant the primary requirement that Transportation Licensee accurately forecast expenditure and that the Commission sets allowances on an ex-ante basis.
+Any differences arising between this estimated Unpredictable Opex and actual Unpredictable Opex may be recovered by the Distribution Licensee as part of Unpredictable Opex Adjustments in accordance with these Guidelines. - 11.13.
+The inclusion of estimated Unpredictable Opex in the determination of Allowed Opex would generally apply by exception and does not supplant the primary requirement that the Distribution Licensee accurately forecast expenditure and that the Commission sets allowances on an exante basis.